klevultd/frontend-sdk/examples/react/README.md

 Both the URL and API Key are provided to you when you create an account with Klevu.

+## KMC settings

+It is possible to fetch KMC settings from Klevu to show information and data set by the user.
+For example, most popular searches are done this way.
+In [index.tsx](./src/index.tsx) settings are fetched with `KlevuKMCSettings()` function.
+It fetches the data and caches it to localstorage for one day.
+The return value is the [settings](../../packages/klevu-core/src/connection/kmcmodels/).

+The reason for running it in a startup is that it speeds up the subsequent calls to function by returning data from the cache.

 ## Quick search

-[QuickSearch component](./src/components/quicksearch.tsx) is located in the top right corner in example.
+[QuickSearch component](./src/components/quicksearch.tsx) is located in the top right corner in the example.
 It has two functions.
-When user focuses to field then popup is shown where trendiding products and last searches and displayed.
-As a second function when user starts to type we will fetch matching products and search suggestions.
+When the user focuses on to field then a popup is shown where trending products and last searches and displayed.
+As a second function when the user starts to type we will fetch matching products and search suggestions.

-Logic for fetching trending products and KlevuLastSearches:
+The logic for fetching trending products and KlevuLastSearches:

 ```ts
 const fetchEmptySuggestions = async () => {